Ned Yost: Kansas City Royals

 On May 13, 2010, Yost was named manager of the Kansas City Royals, replacing Trey Hillman.
 Prior to the 2012 season, the Royals signed Yost to a contract extension through the 2013 season.
 In the 2013 season, Yost posted an 86–76 record with the Royals, their first winning season since 2003.

 In 2014, Yost led the Royals to their first playoff berth since 1985, finishing 89–73.
 Yost's Royals swept the Baltimore Orioles in four games in the American League Championship Series to give the team its first American League pennant in 29 years.
 In doing so, the team became the first team in MLB history to win their first eight consecutive playoff games.
-The Royals were then defeated four games to three in the 2014 World Series by the San Francisco Giants.
+The Royals were then defeated in seven games in the 2014 World Series by the San Francisco Giants.
 Yost finished third in the voting for 2014 Manager of the Year and signed a one-year contract extension in the offseason to stay with the club through 2016.

-At the start of the 2015 season, Yost led the team to a 7–0 start marking the best start to a season in team history since 2003 (which saw the Royals win their first nine games).
+At the start of the 2015 season, Yost led the team to a 7–0 start marking the second best start to a season in team history after 2003 (which saw the Royals win their first nine games).
 In his fifth full season as manager, Yost became the longest-tenured manager in Royals history.
-He later also became the winningest manager in Royals club history after a 3-2 win over the Milwaukee Brewers on June 18, 2015.
-On the final day of the 2015 regular season, Yost's Royals clinched the best record in the American League at 95-67, giving Kansas City home field advantage throughout the playoffs, including the World Series by virtue of the AL's victory in the All-Star Game.
+He later also became the winningest manager in Royals club history after a 3–2 win over the Milwaukee Brewers on June 18, 2015.
+On the final day of the 2015 regular season, Yost's Royals clinched the best record in the American League at 95–67, giving Kansas City home field advantage throughout the playoffs, including the World Series by virtue of the AL's victory in the All-Star Game.
 The Royals defeated the Houston Astros, Toronto Blue Jays and ultimately the New York Mets to bring Kansas City its first World Series championship since 1985, and Yost his first title as a manager.